ThunderKiwi/refactored-disco/README.md

-# bRight byte series
+# bRight byte series 1.0 - labelled data and likert scales

 <img src="img/solarislogo.png" alt="Logo" width="300"/>

 The bRight byte series aims to provide useful R code snippets to assist in solving real world data issues.
 This is one particular approach to working with labelled data - there are many others.
 Please take what's new to you and feel free to discard the rest.

-> bRight byte series provided by Solaris Consulting Group <br>© 2023 Solaris Consulting Group, LLC. info@solarisconsultinggroup.com
+> © 2023 Solaris Consulting Group, LLC. info@solarisconsultinggroup.com

-# bRight byte series 1.0 - labelled data and likert scales

 # <img src="img/coreelement.png" alt="element" width="25"/> learning goals